 The feedback data stream is multiplexed data and transfer status information.
-The Wire Adapter may implement a shared IN data buffer across all IN Remote Pipes.
-It may optionally implement individual buffering for each IN Remote Pipe.
+The Device Wire Adapter may implement a shared data buffer across all Remote Pipes, OUT and IN.
+It may optionally implement individual buffering for each IN Remote Pipe (Static buffers management).
 The granularity and frequency of data/transfer status communications to the USB Host on the feedback stream is implementation dependent.
 However, feedback communications must occur frequently enough to deliver data to the host without causing frequent data streaming stalls.

-Whenever the Wire Adapter observes that the associated Wired or Wireless USB IN Endpoint provides a short packet, the Wire Adapter will send the residual queued data to the host with a transfer status indicating the transfer request is completed.
+Whenever the Device Wire Adapter observes that the associated Wired USB IN Endpoint provides a short packet, the Device Wire Adapter will send the residual queued data to the host with a transfer status indicating the transfer request is completed.
 It will then begin servicing the next transfer request queued for the Remote Pipe at the next appropriate opportunity.